EnigmaCurry/d.rymcg.tech/README.md

 make status
 ```

-It may seem tedious to repeat typing `instance=foo` everytime, so
+It may seem tedious to repeat typing `instance=foo` everytime (and its
-there is a shortcut: `make instance`, which will ask you to enter an
+easy to forget!), so there is a shortcut: `make instance`, which will
-instance name, and then enter a new sub-shell with the environment
+ask you to enter an instance name, and then enter a new sub-shell with
-variables set for the instance, making it the default within the
+the environment variables set for that instance, making it now the
-sub-shell, so you don't have to type it anymore:
+default within the sub-shell, so you don't have to type it anymore:

 ```
 # Use this to create a new instance or to use an existing one:
-# This will create a sub-shell:
 make instance
 ```

-`make instance` will prompt you to enter a new instance name and it
+`make instance` will prompt you to enter a new (or existing) instance
-will create the configuration from the `.env-dist` template.
-It will
-then automatically call `make instance=${INSTANCE} config` on the new
+name, and it will then automatically call `make instance=${INSTANCE}
-instance environment, asking you questions to automatically create the
+config` on the new instance environment, asking you questions to
-environment file of the instance
+automatically create the environment file of the instance
+(`.env_${DOCKER_CONTEXT}_${INSTANCE}`) based on the `.env-dist`
-(`.env_${DOCKER_CONTEXT}_${INSTANCE}`).
-Finally, `make instance`
+template.
+Finally, `make instance` starts a new sub-shell with the
-starts a new sub-shell with the `INSTANCE` and `PROJECT` environment
+`INSTANCE` and `PROJECT` environment variables locked to the given
-variables locked to the given instance and project directory.
-All of
+instance and project directory.
+All of the `make` targets that you use
-the `make` targets you use in the sub-shell will now affect the
+in the sub-shell will now affect the instance environment rather than
-instance rather than the default environment:
+the default environment:

 ```
-## Example terminal session for creating an instance of whoami:
+## Example terminal session for creating an instance of whoami named foo:

 $ cd ~/git/vendor/enigmacurry/d.rymcg.tech/whoami
 $ make instance
 Enter an instance name to create/edit